klmnden/azure-docs.tr-tr/articles/cognitive-services/Computer-vision/QuickStarts/javascript-analyze.md

         // Replace <Subscription Key> with your valid subscription key. var subscriptionKey = "<Subscription Key>";

-        // You must use the same region in your REST call as you used to get your
+        // You must use the same Azure region in your REST API method as you used to
-        // subscription keys.
-For example, if you got your subscription keys from
+        // get your subscription keys.
+For example, if you got your subscription keys
-        // westus, replace "westcentralus" in the URI below with "westus".
+        // from the West US region, replace "westcentralus" in the URL
+        // below with "westus".
         //
-        // Free trial subscription keys are generated in the westcentralus region.
+        // Free trial subscription keys are generated in the West Central US region.
         // If you use a free trial subscription key, you shouldn't need to change
         // this region.
         var uriBase =